 Among thousands of inventions that the British gave to the world, there is one that everyone surely uses and depends upon - a global system of time and time zones.
-And I'm not surprised that it was actually invented in Britain as it was once the largest empire and the greatest seapower ever existed.
-And as many of us know, a notion of time and its derivatives - longitude and latitude - are the key in sea navigation.
-So for that reason, Greenwich, a borough of London, was chosen a centre of world's time.
+And I'm not surprised that it was actually invented in Britain as it was once the largest empire and the greatest seapower that ever existed.
+As many of us know, a notion of time and its derivatives - longitude and latitude - are the key to sea navigation.
+So for that reason, Greenwich, a borough of London, was chosen as a centre of the world's time.

 Before we actually get to the meat of this article, I'd like to mention that Greenwich is a beautiful part of London and offers some of the great views of the River Thames and the Canary Wharf, a dramatic backdrop for the National Maritime Museum as seen from the top of the hill.